Texas Section 8 Housing

 The maximum rent amount for different housing types in Texas can vary.
 For example, in 2023, the maximum rent for a one-bedroom unit in Harris County, Texas is $966, while the maximum rent for a three-bedroom unit in the same county is $1,765.

-Keep in mind that while Section 8 may pay up to the maximum rent amount, the tenant is responsible for any additional costs beyond that amount.
+While Section 8 may pay up to the maximum rent amount, the tenant is responsible for any additional costs beyond that amount.

 Income Limits for Section 8 Housing in Texas